baketnk/l.nvim/README.md

 # l.nvim
 l.nvim is a Neovim plugin that integrates large language models (LLMs) into your editing workflow.

+N.B.: The plugin interface will change randomly whenever I feel like updating.
+Lock your commit hash or be prepared for trouble!

 ## Features

 - Interact with LLMs directly from your editor